Monday, March 27 Weather – Cooler Next Few Days

 Similar to yesterday, skies should become partly cloudy later in the daytime.
 Monday night will be chilly again in the low to mid-30s.

 There is another chance for scattered light rain showers early Tuesday morning.
-Highest chances will be along and north of I-44 up to the I-70 corridor with showers ending before noon.
+The highest chances will be along and north of I-44 up to the I-70 corridor with showers ending before noon.
 Temperatures Tuesday will stay cooler in the low 50s and we will see a light freeze Tuesday night.

 South winds make a comeback Wednesday and temperatures will be lifted into the low 60s becoming 70s on Thursday and Friday.
 Our next chance for rain and scattered thunderstorms arrives with a storm system mainly on Friday.